MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 * Tag mentions are supported only in bot to client message flow with text and Adaptive Card.
 * Tag mentions aren't supported in shared and private channels.
 * Tag mentions aren't supported in connectors.
-* Tag mentions don't support the invoke function in a bot.
+* Tag mentions don't support the invoke flow in a bot.

 ## Send a message on installation